VavoomCode/FishingInfo/README.md

 Changed default visibility to be enabled as HideInactive is enabled by default.

-Shift + drag to move or /fi pos x y/.
+Shift + drag to move or /fi pos x y.

 # Commands
 ```